 The longer you use this technique, the better you will get at it.
 At first, your mind may be really busy and anxious, but that’s just because it is accustomed to being in control.
 If you return to the breathing technique and your chosen word, it helps you to achieve a sense of calm eventually.
 One thing experienced meditators often like to share is that we are seeking to find that sense of peace and calm that occurs between thoughts.

-Remember that the goal of meditation is not to empty out your mind or your thoughts, which is virtually impossible.
+Remember that the goal of meditation is not to empty out your mind of your thoughts, which is virtually impossible.
 Rather, the goal is to attain a wakeful but deeply quiet state where your brain slips into quieter alpha and theta brainwaves.
-And that’s where the magic (e.g., the healing benefits of meditation) happens!
+And that’s where the magic (i.e., the healing benefits of meditation) happens!

 While meditation is an ancient practice, it is an area that has seen a huge growth in interest over the past several years.